 3705 Pheasant Drive, Rolling Meadows, IL 60008

-The location of our August Monthly Gathering was the Rolling Meadows Community Center
+The location of our August Monthly Gathering is the Rolling Meadows Community Center

 * * * * *